 1 2.8.
 POLES, TOWERS, AND FIXTURES CAPEX

 The Poles, Towers, and Fixtures CAPEX unit cost is the sum of USofA 1830 - Poles, Towers, and Fixtures divided by pole installations in the same year.
-The Poles, Towers, and Fixtures additions include the installation cost of poles, towers, and appurtenant fixtures used to support overhead distribution conductors and wires.
+The Poles, Towers, and used to support overhead distribution conductors and wires.